DIMEX

 (By Appointment – see below)

-• If not past the three months past due limits, renewals can be carried out at the DGME offices, BCR, or Correos de Costa Rica.
+• If not past the three-month past due limit, renewals can be carried out at the DGME offices, BCR, or Correos de Costa Rica.
+Correos de Costa Rica seems to be the most accommodating in most towns.

 • Payments on the day of the appointment are made in cash or BCR credit/debit cards only.

-• The Bank of Costa Rica will charge USD 8.00, payable in CRC equivalent for their banking commission.
+• The Bank of Costa Rica will charge USD 8.00, payable in CRC equivalent, for its banking commission.

 • Correos de Costa Rica charges: CRC 7,910.